-JFON is a ministry of hospitality in Grand Rapids and Holland that welcomes immigrants into our communities by providing affordable, high-quality immigration legal services, engaging in advocacy for immigrants’ rights and offering education to communities of faith and the public.
+JFON is a ministry of hospitality in Grand Rapids, Holland, Kalamazoo and Traverse City that welcomes immigrants into our communities by providing affordable, high-quality immigration legal services, engaging in advocacy for immigrants’ rights and offering education to communities of faith and the public.

 We accept new clients through monthly clinic format with a pre-scheduled appointment.
 To have your case considered for clinic, please complete this form:

 Upcoming Clinic Dates are posted on JFON’s home page

 What We Do

 - Family Petitions Click Here to view “Can my Family Apply for Me?” brochure

 - Adjustment of Status

 - Self-Petition under the Violence Against Women Act (VAWA) Click here to view VAWA brochure

 - U Visas for Victims of Crime Click Here to view U Visa brochure

 - T Visas for Victims of Trafficking